 Training is available for members only.
 We will teach you the basics of how to row, how to take care of our boats, and how to understand the tides, currents, and nature of San Francisco Bay.

 Our introductory orientation class is typically offered to small groups at the convenience of students and trainers.
 To request training, please fill out the Training Request Form.

 Following orientation, you will be a Trainee Rower and able to row within the cove.
-Few people pick it up right away, but after a handful of practice rows you’ll soon have the hang of things and be ready to be certified to join members for rows outside the cove.
+Few people pick it up right away, but after a handful of practice rows and some study you’ll soon have the hang of things and be ready to be certified to join members for rows outside the cove.

 Once certified, members are free to take our Dolphin Club singles and doubles onto the bay on their own schedule and within the limits of our safety rules.

-You don’t have to know anything about rowing to start learning at the Dolphin Club, but you should be aware that it can at times be a strenuous and challenging activity.
+You don’t have to know anything about rowing to start learning at the Dolphin Club, but you should be moderately fit and agile.
 You should be able to swim and be willing to enjoy getting pushed around by wind, waves, and current.